tootal/pivoter/README.md

 max_clique_size: max_clique_size.
 If 0, calculates for all k

-data_flag: 1 if information is to be output to a file, 0 otherwise
+data_flag:

+0: prints global k-clique counts on the screen.

+1: prints global k-clique counts on the screen.
+Depending on the "type" flag, the global counts may be calculated using local k-clique counts.
+Outputs stats to an output file

+2: prints global k-clique counts on the screen.
+Outputs global, per-vertex or per-edge k-clique counts (depending on the "type" flag) to an output file

 eg.:

 ./bin/degeneracy_cliques -i graphs/email-Enron.edges -t V -d 1 -k 6

-will count the number of k-cliques per vertex for k<=6 and store the information in amazon0601_6_V.txt file in "results" folder.
+will count the number of k-cliques per vertex for k<=6 and store the information in email-Enron_V.txt file in "results" folder.

 ./bin/degeneracy_cliques -i graphs/email-Enron.edges -t A -d 1 -k 0

-will count the number of k-cliques for all k and store the information in amazon0601_A.txt file in "results" folder.
+will count the number of k-cliques for all k and store the information in email-Enron_A.txt file in "results" folder.

 ./bin/degeneracy_cliques -i graphs/email-Enron.edges -t E -d 0 -k 0